Ligand Pharmaceuticals Incorporated (LGND) and Cerus Corporation (NASDAQ:CERS) Contrasting side by side | New Business Observer

 |15.38%

-For the past year Ligand Pharmaceuticals Incorporated had bearish trend while Cerus Corporation had bullish trend.
+For the past year Ligand Pharmaceuticals Incorporated has -32.56% weaker performance while Cerus Corporation has 15.38% stronger performance.

 Summary

-Ligand Pharmaceuticals Incorporated beats on 7 of the 10 factors Cerus Corporation.
+Ligand Pharmaceuticals Incorporated beats Cerus Corporation on 7 of the 10 factors.

 Ligand Pharmaceuticals Incorporated, a biopharmaceutical company, focuses on developing and acquiring technologies that help pharmaceutical companies to discover and develop medicines worldwide.
 Its commercial programs include Promacta, an oral medicine that increases the number of platelets in the blood; Kyprolis and Evomela, which are used to treat multiple myeloma; CorMatrix portfolio of vascular, cardiac, and pericardial tissue repair products; bazedoxifene, which is used for the treatment of postmenopausal osteoporosis; Carnexiv that is used as replacement therapy for oral carbamazepine formulations; Nexterone, a Captisol-enabled formulation of amiodarone; Noxafil-IV, a Captisol-enabled formulation of posaconazole for IV use; Exemptia for autoimmune diseases; and Vivitra for breast cancer.
 The companyÂ’s partners programs, which are in clinical development used for the treatment of seizure, coma, cancer, diabetes, cardiovascular disease, muscle wasting, liver disease, kidney disease, and others.
 Its internal development program comprise products for the treatment of Type 2 diabetes mellitus, oncology, allergy, anti-coagulant, depression, sun damage, blood disorders, and diabetes.
 The company is also involved in the sale of Captisol materials.
 Ligand Pharmaceuticals Incorporated has alliances, licenses, and other business relationships with various pharmaceutical companies, including Novartis AG; Amgen, Inc.; Merck & Co., Inc.; Pfizer Inc.; Celgene; Gilead Sciences; Janssen Biotech, Inc.; Baxter International, Inc.; and Eli Lilly and Company.
 The company was founded in 1987 and is headquartered in San Diego, California.